Lymphoma - Running

-I try to regulate my breath, concentrate on putting one foot in front on the other.
+I concentrate on putting one foot in front on the other.
+I try to regulate my breath.
 It’s kilometre nine of the Tiree 10K.
 It is a sunny day in the beginning of May.
 The wind, still cold from the winter, sweeps in my face.
 Despite me being tired I can’t stop smiling.

 Throwback to ten months earlier.
 After almost five months of intensive chemotherapy, I could not stand up long enough to brush my teeth.
 Every time I would stand upright, a dizziness would overtake me and I would have to sit down.
 My partner would have to support me when I would try to walk across the room.
 I would stare in the mirror and not recognise the person who stared back at me: the hair on my head, eyebrows and eyelashes long gone, my face all swollen from the steroids and skin a pasty off-white colour from anaemia.